VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 > - free - [while networking] Practice interviewing
 > - free - [while networking] Apply for programming jobs in the python space, a couple jobs every day

+Added up, this example learning game plan might take approximately 9 months to execute, leaving another 3 months for job applications to land a job by the end of the year.
+While applying for jobs, you would want to continue your learning path on whatever tools and projects interest you while continuing to aggressively career network and practice your interviewing skills.

+Next we'll talk about how to learn and how to accomplish the goals on your learning game plan.

 ## Code at least 15 minutes every day

 **Try to code or learn about coding for at least 15 minutes *every day***.
 More is better but at least 15 minutes a day is *so* valuable.
 Obviously, it's not possible *every single day*, things happen.
 But it is possible *almost* every day. **Prioritize your commitment to code** like you would brushing your teeth or cooking dinner.
 You are building unstoppable learning momentum.
 If you are not consistent in learning every day (or at least most days), with no one to hold you accountable, it can get very easy fall off course and lose motivation.
 And then it can be hard to get that learning momentum back.
 Stay the course, stick to your learning game plan (although keep it flexible), and you'll be amazed how much you can learn in a short amount of time, even with a small amount of progress every day.